xkonjin/fullstackOS/README.md

 # fullstackOS

+This is all WIP, buggy and my current prod stack.

 Infrastructure for running AI coding agents (Claude Code, Codex, Amp, Droid) continuously at scale — smart routing, multi-provider failover, skill-aware dispatch, and a self-correcting fleet pipeline.

 ## The Problem